flakesrc/nextjs-music-player/README.md

-# Nextjs Music Player
+# WIP - Nextjs Music Player

 A Client App like spotify.

 This is a project from frontendmasters [Build a Fullstack App from Scratch](https://frontendmasters.com/courses/fullstack-app-next/) course.

-In development.

 <hr />